Topics > Northumberland > Civil Parishes in Northumberland > Hartburn Civil Parish

 Hartburn Civil Parish

 Hartburn Civil Parish is located in rural Northumberland, centred arround the village of Hartburn, which is located about 7 miles west of Morpeth.
-The parish also includes High Angerton, Low Angerton, West Marlish and a number of other hamlets.
+The parish also includes High Angerton, Low Angerton, West Marlish and a number of other hamlets and farms.
 The River Wandbeck and the Hart Burn (from which Hartburn gets it's name) flow across the parish.

 from https://northumberlandparishe…